addr2data/aws-certification-prep/exercises/ex-006_GettingStartedLoadBalancing.rst

    * - On-demand Instances
      -
         + $0.0116 per hour per Instance (t2.micro)
+     -
-     - During this exercise, we will us three (3) Instances.
-The AMI used is Ubuntu Server 16.04 LTS image, which combined with the t2.micro Instance Type, is 'Free tier eligible'.
-The Instances will be launched as part of the CloudFormation Stack.
-It is not expected that these Instances will need to be running for more than one hour.
+        + During this exercise, we will us three (3) Instances.
+The AMI used is the **Ubuntu Server 16.04 LTS** image, which combined with the **t2.micro** Instance Type, is 'Free tier eligible'.
+        + The Instances will be launched as part of the CloudFormation Stack.
+        + It is not expected that these Instances will need to be running for more than one hour.
    * - Elastic IPs
      -
         + $0.00 per hour per EIP that is associated to a running Instance